JJ/LAYover/README.md

 # CONTRIBUTE

-You can contribute with the proyect creating issues or helping to close them.
-Also, you can Fork and send some pull request or discuss how the project should be done.
+You can contribute to the project creating issues or helping to close them.
+You can also fork and send some pull requests or discuss how the project should be done.